dsab123/content/blogposts/calvin-on-gods-garden.md

 The end result of this dragon-slaying, garden-tending work of God-in-Christ is that His church, the seemingly-dead, almost cut-off root of Jacob, will in coming days blossom and bud and cover the whole earth, as the Garden of Eden should have.
 This work was begun “at the coming of Christ, who collected and multiplied the people of God by the gospel.”
 <br>

-How wonderfully encouraging to know the zeal with which our Heavenly Husbandman keeps and tends His garden, which we are!
+How wonderfully encouraging to see the zeal with which our Heavenly Gardener keeps and tends His garden, which we are!
 <br>

 Thanks to Jenn for her edits on this post!